 Chances of Getting Pregnant in Your 30s

-Your chances of successful pregnancy after age 30 (30-34) are still as high as 86%.
-On the downside, the risk of miscarriage has also risen to 20%.
+A woman’s chances of successful pregnancy after the age of 30 (30-34) are as high as 86%.
+But on the downside, the risk of miscarriage also rises to 20%.
 In most cases, couples don’t need fertility treatment in their early 30s.
-But, doctors suggest that you should still visit your gynaecologist for a check-up when you are planning a baby, and pinpoint if there are any problems.
+But, doctors suggest that a woman should still visit a gynaecologist for a check-up when planning for a baby.

-Your chances of pregnancy during your late 30s (35-39) are considerably high, but still lower than those in their early 30s.
+If you plan to get pregnant in your late 30s, you should know that the chances of pregnancy during the late 30s (35-39) are considerably high, but still lower than those in their early 30s.
 Research suggests that about 78% of women in the late 30s conceive, particularly if they are under 37.
-However, the risks of miscarriage, Downs syndrome or abnormal pregnancy increase.
+However, the risks of miscarriage, Down’s syndrome or abnormal pregnancy increase.

 While most women trying for a baby have 15-20% chance of conceiving in a month, some (around 30%) may take a year or more.
 A visit to a specialist is recommended if you have been trying for 6 months.
 In most cases, women in their 30s, especially late 30s, need In Vitro Fertilization (IVF).

 If you are not ready to get pregnant even in your late 30s, don’t worry.
 Thanks to medical advancements, you can freeze your eggs up until age 40 and have a good chance of pregnancy even in your mid-40s.